How to Use This Calculator

 Add Renovation Cost (Existing)

-Estimate and enter any upfront renovation costs you anticipate for the existing home to bring it to your desired standard.
+Estimate and enter any upfront renovation costs you anticipate for the existing home.
+The calculator applies the down payment percentage to the combined price + renovation amount.

 Specify Years Held